kdoore/1335GitBook/project-3-class-definitions/pattern.md

 #Pattern

 The Pattern class is a wrapper class for geometric shapes that can be displayed at any x,y position.
 The shapeColor allows programatic modification of the color.
+The Pattern class allows us to add logic that provides a uniform interface for displaying a variety of PSHape objects, this is necessary because Processing has inconsistent methods for setting the fill and stroke for PShape objects.
+We'll expand the logic of this class to handle setting the fill for all types of PShape objects.

 ```java